allthings/developers/oauth.md

 https://api-sandbox.allthings.me/auth/authorize?client_id=xxxxxx&response_type=code&redirect_uri=https%3A%2F%2Fwww.example.com
 ```

-As MicroApps usually run inside the context of the ALLTHINGS app, the user is
+As MicroApps usually run inside the context of the Allthings app, the user is
 already authenticated at this point.
 If not, the user is redirected to a login
 form.

-After the user is authenticated, ALLTHINGS prompts the user to authorize your
+After the user is authenticated, Allthings prompts the user to authorize your
 MicroApp to access their data.
 The user can accept or decline your app and also
 define the scope of data access for your MicroApp.